Seasons in the sunset - A seventy (+3) year old looks ahead and back

 Eddie is 11.
 The reason he could not wait, I now suspect, is that two weeks ago, according to his mom, Ed sent a text message to a girl in his class asking if she would be his girlfriend.
 She said, “Yes,” and so began their fifth grade courtship and, I might add, at least in my view, a bit of new urgency as it relates to some of Ed's summer activities.

 The manner of children officially declaring affection has changed over the years.
 Today texting apparently does it.
-First, however, there is still that time honored school days tradition, as follows: float the idea, not among the principals, but rather, among friends of principals.
+First, however, there is still that time honored school-days tradition, as follows: float the idea, not among the principals, but rather, among friends of principals.
 In other words, have Eddie’s friends ask Mary’s friends if Eddie were to ask Mary to be his girlfriend would Mary say yes.

 If the answer is affirmative you pop the question - by texting of course.